nigel-sys/aws-serverless-starter-kit/README.md

 ### 4. Update Frontend Configuration

 All configuration values (like CloudFront domain and Cognito settings) are centralized in `config.js`.
-Rename the `config.example.js` to `config.js`

 #### Steps: